 You probably have some highlights or spectacular moments during your travels.
 Here are some of mine:

 Living in London

 It was a bliss to be able to live in London, if we are talking about traveling.
-Tickets come much cheaper with more airline competition.
+Flight tickets come much cheaper with more airline competitions.
 Most (if not all) airlines will have routes via, to, and from London.
-Within 6-7 hours, you’re in New York.
-3-4 hours, you’re in North Africa.
-1-3 hours, you’re in any cities you want in Europe, be it with a flight or a train.
+Within 6-7 hours, you’re in New York or North America.
+In 3-4 hours, you’re in North Africa.
+In 1-3 hours, you’re in any cities you want in Europe, be it with a flight or a train.

 I have been quite lazy writing my travels.
 But here are the things that I recommend to see based on my experiences:

 - The nature, people, and music in Iceland

 - The ruin bars and the phenomenal city of Budapest

 - The warmth, food, fiestas, people and the culture of Madrid, Spain

 - Barcelona’s Roman area and random house parties

 - Wine & Champagne tasting at a French vineyard